University of Birmingham

 Clinical

-At the time of applying, applicants must have completed at least one year’s full-time equivalent (FTE) clinically relevant experience, that allows them to both understand the profession of Clinical Psychology, and demonstrate that they have been applying psychological principles in a setting that is relevant to the role of a Clinical Psychologist.
+At the time of applying, applicants must have completed at least one year’s full-time equivalent (FTE) clinically relevant experience, that allows them to both understand the profession of Clinical Psychology and demonstrate that they have been applying psychological principles in a setting that is relevant to the role of a Clinical Psychologist.
 Examples of this are:

-• Applied psychology placement experience gained during a clinically relevant Master’s, or as part of a four year undergraduate degree is regarded as meeting this criterion
+• Applied psychology placement experience gained during a clinically relevant Master’s, or as part of a four-year undergraduate degree is regarded as meeting this criterion

-• Clinical research conducted during a PhD
+• Clinical research involving participant contact conducted during an MSc/PhD that is relevant to a clinical population

-• Assistant Psychology work
+• Assistant Psychologist

-• Psychological therapist work
+• Psychological Therapist

-• Mental health work
+• Mental Health and Wellbeing Practitioner work

 References / Statements of suitability